lilyball/Tomorrowland/README.md

   such as `tap()`, `ignoringCancel()`, and more.
 This also applies to Obj-C (with `TWLPromise`).

   Note: This does not affect the variants that implicitly upcast from some `E: Swift.Error` to `Swift.Error` such as `tryFlatMap(on:token:_:)`.
+- Change cancellation propagation behavior of `onCancel`.
+Like `tap`, it doesn't prevent automatic cancellation propagation if the parent has other children and all other children request cancellation.
+Unlike `tap`, requesting cancellation of `onCancel` when there are no other children will propagate cancellation to the parent.
+The motivation here is attaching an `onCancel` observer shouldn't prevent cancellation that would otherwise occur, but when it's the only child it should behave like the other standard observers ([#57][]).

 [#54]: https://github.com/lilyball/Tomorrowland/issues/54 "Resolver.resolve(with: Promise) handles cancellation incorrectly"
+[#57]: https://github.com/lilyball/Tomorrowland/issues/57 "onCancel() handler prevents automatic cancellation propagation"

 ### v1.3.0